wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 ---
 The internet contains the most extensive collection of data in human history.

 All that data is available to you if you learn how to build a web scraper.
-A web scraper is a piece of software that collects data from websites.
+A web scraper is a piece of software that collects data from web pages.
 It is a powerful tool you can use to feed data to your programs.

 For example, you could scrape data from a lyrics website and use it to create a word cloud from the day’s top 10 most popular songs.
 Or you could analyze headlines and use their sentiment to trade stocks.